sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-monitorscenario/cp-cf-processvisibility-model-monitorscenario.md

 ---

 ## Prerequisites
- - Ensure that you setup the Workflow Management service.
+ - Set up the Workflow Management service.
 For more information, see the [Set Up Workflow Management in Cloud Cockpit](cp-starter-ibpm-employeeonboarding-1-setup) tutorial.

 ## Details
 ### You will learn